robermorales/rack-throttle/README.md

 a 429 (Too Many Requests) header with an associated "Rate Limit Exceeded" message in the response body.

-The status code can be overridden by passing in a `:code => 503` option when constructing a `Rack::Throttle::Limiter` instance.
+The status code can be overridden by passing in `:code => 403` option when constructing a `Rack::Throttle::Limiter` instance.

 Documentation